pjf/fanfic/census2016/harry-potter-and-the-bureau-of-statistics.md

 "Excellent," said Pauline, steepling her fingers.
 "Does anyone suspect what we're doing?"

-"Nobody, except for a few thousand privacy adovcates, information security professionals, readers of The Guardian, The Shovel, subscribers to the ABC, a socially concerned witch at Hogwarts, anyone with social media, and Brenda the Civil Disobdience Penguin."
+"Nobody, except for a few thousand privacy advocates, information security professionals, readers of The Guardian, The Shovel, subscribers to the ABC, a socially concerned witch at Hogwarts, anyone with social media, and Brenda the Civil Disobedience Penguin."

 Pauline's smile grew wider.